-- Duration & Structure: The Phlebotomy Technician program lasts 3 - 4 months, with 70 hours of classroom and
+- Duration and Structure: The Phlebotomy Technician program lasts 3 - 4 months, with 70 hours of classroom and

 lab instruction and 80 hours of clinical experience, providing the practical skills